-How to apply for recognition of a student association
+How to apply for or renew recognition of a student association

-The status of recognised association is granted by the Student Life & Studies Board (Conseil de la vie étudiante et de la formation-CVEF), in concertation with the Student life department and campus management.
+The status of recognised association is granted by the Student Life & Education Committee (CVEF), in conjunction with the Department of Student Life and campus management, for the duration of two academic years.

 Requirements for student association recognition applications